Didstopia/klipper-configs/README.md

 # Didstopia Klipper Configs

-Our custom configuration files for Klipper.
+This repository contains our custom configuration files for Klipper, as well as other Klipper related files.

+All configuration files are stored under the `/extra` directory, with emphasis on each config being as modular as possible.

 ## Installation / Usage